jcraigk/phishin/README.md

 3. Run `bundle install` to install all gem dependencies.

+*Note: 'taglib-ruby' requires the taglib C++ library `brew install taglib`

 4. Download the [data/audio seed file](https://www.dropbox.com/s/mxkevdsz4m40ji6/phishin_for_devs.zip?dl=1) and unzip it.
 This file contains a full set of data from Nov 2017 minus all users.
 It also includes all mp3 audio files for the last Baker's Dozen show 2017-08-06.

 5. Place the `tracks` folder on your local hard drive and set its location using the `APP_CONTENT_PATH` constant in the file `initializers/app_constants.rb`.

+6. Create a symlink from `tracks` folder to `public/audio`:
+`ln -s ~/Downloads/phishin_for_devs/tracks public/audio`

-6. Copy the `config/database.yml.example` to `config/database.yml` and enter the appropriate configuration for your local PostgreSQL database.
+7. Copy the `config/database.yml.example` to `config/database.yml` and enter the appropriate configuration for your local PostgreSQL database.

-7. Create a fresh empty database by running `bundle exec rake db:create`.
+8. Create a fresh empty database by running `bundle exec rake db:create`.

-8. Import the seed data by running `psql phishin_dev < phishin_for_devs.sql`.
+9. Import the seed data by running `psql phishin_dev < phishin_for_devs.sql`.

-9. Launch the app locally by running `rails s`.
+10. Launch the app locally by running `rails s`.

-10. Open your browser and direct it to `http://localhost:3000/2017-08-06`.
+11. Open your browser and direct it to `http://localhost:3000/2017-08-06`.
 You should be able to play the full show.

-11. Create a new user via the Rails console (`rails c`).
+12. Create a new user via the Rails console (`rails c`).
 See [Devise documentation](https://github.com/plataformatec/devise) for details.
 Note that you must `confirm!` the user after creating it.